 Ask for Feedback from Employees

 As an employer, think of employees as a customer; create engagement programs that support their career goals with options to improve their health.
 Most onboarding strategies include providing a survey asking new hires what they want and how their onboarding experience was.
 Make sure to ask for feedback from employees – they provide the answer on how to effectively boost employee engagement at your organization.
-Here are a few questions to ask them:

 - What do you want to see more at the workplace?